 We make a special effort to cultivate and hire graduates of the Wood Technology Center at Seattle Central College, who bring us fresh perspectives and spirited energy along with first-rate skills.
 We also support Sawhorse Revolution, a local nonprofit that provides diverse youth, including young women, with carpentry and design education.

-Photo: Schultz Miller carpenter Mary Anderson, a graduate of the Wood Technology Center.
+Photo: Schultz Miller carpenter Kyle Cole, a graduate of the Wood Technology Center.